automatically generated captions

 00:46:12 and so things that are obvious to someone who spent their life crocheting are not obvious to me I could know I couldn't

-00:46:16 pick up the darning needles and in the threads and do it.
+00:46:16 pick up the darning needles and the threads and do it.

-00:46:23 I would say that the person is crocheting a smarter than me or dumber than me.
+00:46:23 I wouldn't say that the person who is crocheting a smarter than me or dumber than me.

 00:46:26 They just have had a different you know thing that they focused on